kanaka/miniMAL/README.md

 =>[11,12,13]
 ```

-* **Automatic tail call optimization**: when a function calls itself
+* **Automatic tail call optimization (TCO)**: when a function calls
-  (recursion) as the very last thing it does (tail call), this is
+  itself (recursion) as the very last thing it does (tail call), this
-  automatically optimized so that the call does not consume any stack.
+  is automatically optimized so that the call does not consume any
+  stack.
 This allows recursion to be as efficient as iteration.
-In this
+In
-  example, "sum1" is not tail optimized because an addition happens
+  this example, "sum1" is not tail optimized because an addition
-  after the recursive call to "sum1". "sum2" is tail optimized by
+  happens after the recursive call to "sum1". "sum2" is tail optimized
-  miniMAL because the recursive "sum2" call happens in tail position.
+  by miniMAL because the recursive "sum2" call happens in tail
+  position.
 ```
 ["def", "sum1", ["fn", ["n"], ["if", ["=", "n", 0], 0, ["+", "n", ["sum1", ["-", "n", 1]]]]]]
 ["sum1", 10000]